-The purpose of estate planning is not simply to make a legal will; it is to create a comprehensive plan that will effectively protect your family members and your loved ones.
+The purpose of estate planning is not simply to make a legal will.
+It is to create a comprehensive plan that will effectively protect your family members and loved ones.

-And there can be a lot of problems.
-For instance: “People don’t always leave things as desired or they mischaracterize things.
+For instance: “People don’t always leave things as desired, or they mischaracterize things.
 For example, they’ll say, ‘I want to leave my house in a certain city to a certain person.’
 That, of course, is something we do all the time.
 But there can be a lot of potential for ambiguity and fights among family members if a client owns two or more houses, or a rental house and a main house, for example,” Veurink explains.